-Consolidated Credit can provide solutions for any type of unsecured debt, such as credit cards, student loans, personal loans, payday loans, unpaid tax debt, and medical bills.
+Consolidated Credit can provide solutions for any type of unsecured debt such as credit cards, student loans, personal loans, payday loans, unpaid tax debt, and medical bills.

 What it can’t help out with are debts that have been secured by collateral.
 For example, it can’t help with electricity bills, as the electricity company can simply turn your electricity off if you don’t pay.
 And it can’t help with car loans, as your lender can simply repossess your vehicle if you don’t meet your payments.

 When filling out online forms, users are required to give certain contact information such as name, email, and postal address.
 Additional information may be requested during face-to-face credit counseling sessions.
 Consolidated Credit states that it doesn’t share financial information with any non-affiliated third parties and that it maintains security practices to protect your contact information.
 Its website is secured by web host GoDaddy.

 Consolidated Credit has a 9.6/10 rating on Trustpilot for its excellent customer service.
 To get help or support, fill out the short online contact form (and give details about the level of debt you need to consolidate), or call the toll-free number on 1-800-320-9929.
 One of Consolidated Credit’s agents will take you through your options or set you up with a certified credit counselor.
 Lastly, Consolidated Credit’s website has a wealth of information to help you better understand debt consolidation and the various solutions at your disposal.